-(187) The dream of the Quiz Show host undone through two friends helping a player with the answers
+(187) The dream of the Quiz Show host worsted through two friends (one of them a female who romanticizes about the player) helping that player to answer correctly

 The examples thus far listed constitute, for the most part, clear cut coincidences or sometimes groupings of two or more.